smarter-sh/community/github-management/kubernetes-repositories.md

    * There have been no new commits or other changes in more than a year.
    * The contents have been folded into another actively maintained project.

-Associated repositories are much more loosely associated with the Kubernetes project and are generally not subject to removal, except under exceptional circumstances (e.g. a code of conduct violation).
+Associated repositories are much more loosely associated with the Smarter project and are generally not subject to removal, except under exceptional circumstances (e.g. a code of conduct violation).